Technician Resume Examples

 Quality Control Technician

-- Proven track record of improving quality metrics
+- Track record of improving quality metrics

 - Strong technical skills in quality control and inspection